YanKlInnomme/FoundryVTT-consent-form/README.md

 ### Use

-1. Once the module is activated, go to the Actors tab of your world.
+1. Once the module is activated, go to the "Actors" tab of your world.
 2. Create a new actor or duplicate an existing actor.
 3. Open its sheet, then click on ⚙️ Sheet in the top right.
 4. The sheet configuration appears.
-In the "This Sheet" dropdown list, choose Consent Form.
+In the "This Sheet" dropdown list, choose "Consent Form".
 5. The consent form then appears.
 5. Then use the Ownership Configuration to assign the consent form to the corresponding player.
 6. The player can then fill out the form, indicating their preferences and limits.